3 Ways to Find Your Ring Size

 Some handy tips to keep in mind!

-- If you're looking at a ring with a thick band, like my chunky brass heart ring or 5 of my stacking skinny rings together, it's important to make sure you measure your finger across where the band will sit.
+- If you're looking at a ring with a thick band, like my chunky rings or 5 of my stacking skinny rings together, it's important to make sure you measure your finger across where the band will sit.
 Fingers come in all shapes and sizes, for some a measurement at the base of the finger is the same just before the knuckle.
 But for me, the base of my finger is waisted from regular ring-wearing, so to wear a chunky band I have to size up.
 Definitely worth checking!

 - Also note how your ring size might change over the course of a day.
 Fingers swell and (un)swell at different points in the day, usually because of temperature.
 This shouldn't affect your ring size too much, but the degree of swelling can vary from person to person.
 So it may be worth checking your size at a few points during the day.